Travis County Voter Guide: What you need to know to vote today

 - government check

-If you’re a registered voter in Texas, you can vote by mail if you:
+Registered voters in Texas can vote by mail if they:

-- will be away from your county on Election Day and during early voting;
+- will be away from their county on Election Day and during early voting;

 - are sick or disabled;